Rabbinic period: Decline of the Jewish community in the Land of Israel

 The fortunes of the Jews in the Land of Israel changed significantly under Byzantine rule.
-Between the fourth and seventh centuries, the region ceased to be predominantly Jewish, as much of the non-Jewish population had converted to Christianity.
+Between the 4th and 7th centuries, the region ceased to be predominantly Jewish, as much of the non-Jewish population had converted to Christianity.
 The decline and eventual disappearance of the patriarchate, which several scholars suggest occurred around 425 CE, led to the loss of central Jewish leadership, while their spiritual academies (yeshivot) also diminished.
 Decentralization increased the prominence of local communities centered around synagogues.
+This period also saw attacks on Jews and synagogue burnings by fanatical monks, such as Barsauma of Nisibis and his followers.
+In 438, Empress Eudocia reportedly rescinded the ban on Jewish prayer in Jerusalem, prompting Jewish leaders in Galilee to proclaim to the "great and powerful people of the Jews" that "the time of dispersion... has ended."
+According to the Life of Barsauma, when Jews assembled on the Temple Mount, the monk and his followers disrupted the gathering in a confrontation that left many dead, and Jews were again excluded from the city.